otp-demo/otp-gitops-apps/clusters/cluster-services/external-secrets/README.md

     name: secretstore-vault
     kind: ClusterSecretStore
   target:
-    name: example-sync
+    name: example-sync     #1
   data:
-  - secretKey: foobar
+  - secretKey: foobar      #2
     remoteRef:
-      key: secret/foo
+      key: secret/foo      #3
-      property: my-value
+      property: my-value   #4
 ```

-The coresponding Kuberentes secret defintion that the remote secret will be synced to.
+The corresponding Kuberentes secret defintion that the remote secret will be synced to.
 ```
 ---
 apiVersion: v1
 kind: Secret
 metadata:
-  name: example-sync
+  name: example-sync      #1
 data:
-  foobar: czNjcjN0
+  foobar: czNjcjN0        #2 + #4
 ```

+To help in understanding the mapping
+ 1. The name of the secret in kubernetes
+ 2. The name key within the secret in kubernetes
+ 3. The path to the secret in the vault (KMS)
+ 4. The secret under the path specified in #3.

 ## Creating Vault Secrets
-Once a vault cluster has been initalized, then the corresponding cofiguration is will create secrets that the example ClusterSecretStore and ExternalSecret will work with.
+Once a vault cluster has been initalized, then the corresponding commands will create secrets that the example ClusterSecretStore and ExternalSecret will work with.

-These commands are run from within the vault pod i.e.
+Note: These commands as shown are run from within the vault pod, however the vault cli can run from anywhere that has vault access.
+There is also a Web based UI as well.

 ```
 oc exec -it vault-0 -n vault -- sh